ARM / Arm Prosthesis Race

 About the Pilot

 Christophe Huchet was the official pilot of the Smart ArM team for the CYBATHLON 2020 Global Edition.
 He was born with an agenesis of the right arm including the elbow.
 While studying business, he began a career as a swimmer.
 Many times, French Champion of 100-meter breaststroke races, in the handisport section, it is however in the valid section that he is the happiest to make finals and podiums.
 He also obtained to have the FFN rules modified, which regularly disqualified him for not touching the wall with both hands!
 Over the last 20 years, Christophe has created several restaurants in Paris, that he recently sold in order to resume his studies and become a certified coach.
 His goal is to guide the managers of small and medium-sized companies, as well as he had been guided as a company manager himself.
-His participation at the CYBATHLON 2020 Global Edition was for him a new adventure that provided him a rich and intense year.
+His participation at the CYBATHLON 2020 Global Edition was for him a new adventure that provided him with a rich and intense year.

 About the Device

 SAM (Smart ArM) is an arm prosthesis dedicated to transhumeral (above-elbow) amputees or congenital amputees without a forearm.
-It offers patients intuitive and efficient control approaches, in order to extend their motor abilities and increase their autonomy when performing Activities of the Daily Living.
+It offers patients intuitive and efficient control approaches, in order to extend their motor abilities and increase their autonomy when performing Activities of Daily Living.

 The goal of SAM is to draw specific attention to the complex case of the “above-the-elbow” amputation level and its particularities.
 Indeed, transhumeral or congenital amputees who need elbow prostheses have to deal with the complex control of at least two active joints (on which little research is conducted) in addition to hand control.
 SAM also wants to promote the possibilities offered by non-invasive approaches, in reaction to the recent trends in invasive and surgical techniques (implanted electrodes, muscle reinnervation, etc.).

 SAM possesses two motorized degrees of freedom: an active robotised wrist rotator, and an original exoskeletal active elbow especially designed for congenital amputees (missing a forearm and an elbow joint) who usually have long arm residual limb.
 Moreover, SAM can be fitted with any commercially available prosthetic hand.